-Retail Employees Superannuation Pty Limited ('the Trustee') is the trustee of the Retail Employees Superannuation Trust ('Rest' or 'the Fund').
+Retail Employees Superannuation Pty Limited (Trustee) is the trustee of the Retail Employees Superannuation Trust ('Rest' or 'the Fund').

 The purpose of this document is to set out the policy adopted by the Trustee in relation to the exercise of voting and proxy rights with respect to the Fund's investments.

-The Trustee has adopted a Sustainability Policy, which recognises that sustainability issues and risks may have a material influence on the investment returns of Rest’s investments over the long term.
+The Trustee has adopted a Responsible Investment Policy, which recognises that ESG issues and risks may have a material influence on the investment returns of Rest’s investments over the long term.
 As a result, the Trustee will adopt strategies and appoint investment managers that are considered to be consistent with the Trustee’s objectives as a long-term investor on behalf of its members.

-This Voting and Proxy Policy has been developed to ensure consistency with the Sustainability Policy and to ensure that sustainability issues are considered when exercising voting rights and corporate actions in the context of its impact on the long-term investment performance of Rest.
+This Voting and Proxy Policy has been developed to ensure consistency with the Responsible Investment Policy and to ensure that ESG factors are considered when exercising voting rights and corporate actions in the context of its impact on the long-term investment performance of Rest.

 The role of Rest's investment managers

-The Fund's investments are managed by selected external investment managers as well as the Fund's wholly owned subsidiary, Super Investment Management Pty Limited ('SIM'), who are appointed by the Trustee to manage the Fund's investments on behalf of the Fund in accordance with agreed guidelines (e.g. investment mandate agreements or investment product documentation).
+The Fund's investments are managed by selected internal and external investment managers, who are appointed by the Trustee to manage the Fund's investments on behalf of the Fund in accordance with agreed guidelines (e.g. investment mandate agreements or investment product documentation).

-When an investment manager is initially employed, the Trustee undertakes an extensive due diligence program in conjunction with its investment adviser in regard to understanding how sustainability measures are embedded within the investment process.
-Furthermore, the Trustee continuously engages its incumbent investment managers, its investment adviser, other super funds and industry bodies to ensure sustainability issues are adequately catered for within Rest’s investment strategy.
+When an investment manager is initially employed, the Trustee undertakes an extensive due diligence program in conjunction with its investment adviser in regard to understanding how ESG measures are embedded within the investment process.
+Furthermore, the Trustee continuously engages its incumbent investment managers, its investment adviser, other super funds and industry bodies to ensure ESG factors are adequately catered for within Rest’s investment strategy.

-Fundamentally, “sustainability” is a strategic risk management issue.
-In this sense, investment managers that successfully identify sustainability factors and how such factors impact the investment returns of a given investment are best placed to contribute to the attainment of the Fund’s stated investment objectives.
+Investment managers that successfully identify ESG factors and how such risks and opportunities impact the investment returns of a given investment are best placed to contribute to the attainment of the Fund’s stated investment objectives.

 Process for exercising voting rights and casting proxy votes

 While the Trustee reserves the right to direct an investment manager in relation to how to vote in respect of a particular voting right, the Trustee will only exercise this right with regards to Australian domiciled retail stocks or retail stocks where the company is operating in Australia, if the matter has been expressly considered and resolved by the Board.
 This policy of requiring express consideration and direction by the Board if the right to direct is exercised by the Trustee, has been adopted having regard to the whole of the circumstances of the Fund and is designed to support the prudential management of the Fund’s investment strategy and manage the risk of conflicts arising amongst the directors of the Trustee, given that a majority of directors of the Trustee are nominated by parties directly involved in the retail industry in Australia.
 Any resolution by the Board will take into account whether any director has a conflict in the particular circumstances and, if so, the consequences of the conflict.
-For this reason, the internal investment manager (SIM) that has been appointed to manage a portion of the Australian equity portfolio of the Fund will not exercise any voting rights with regard to Australian domiciled retail stocks or retail stocks where the company is operating in Australia unless the Board has expressly considered and resolved to direct SIM to do so.
+For this reason, the internally managed portion of the Australian equity portfolio of the Fund will not exercise any voting rights with regard to Australian domiciled retail stocks or retail stocks where the company is operating in Australia unless the Board has expressly considered and resolved to direct the internal teams to do so.
 For similar reasons, the Trustee has a policy of ordinarily not directly owning shopping centre properties in Australia.

 Process for monitoring and reporting on investment manager voting decisions